Technology-for-the-Poorest-Billion/2025-Majicom-WaterCooling-passive/final/Further_Applications/Limitations.md

 ## Wetting mechanism

 Water is applied evenly along the surface for our experiment.
-However, depending on how the evaporative surface is being wetted,
+However, depending on how the evaporative surface is being wetted, the non-uniform distribution of water along the evaporative surface may lead to deviations.

 ## Fan placement

-Due to the ratio of the size of the fan to the container for our experimental set-up, it was not possible for us to experiment with the
+Due to the ratio of the size of the fan to the container for our experimental set-up, it was not possible for us to experiment with different locations of the fan.
+However, it would be key to induce a circular airflow around the inside of the evaporation chamber.